 Placing your loved one’s ashes somewhere so everyone can pay their respects

 Playing songs that remind everyone of your loved one

 Inviting friends and family members to say something

 How much does a humanist funeral cost?

 The cost of a humanist funeral can range from £1,000 to around £10,000 depending on the kind of service you want.
 This is usually broken down into three specific costs: the funeral, the send-off and the celebrant’s fees.

 The average funeral in the UK costs around £4,800.
 This covers all the basics for a humanist funeral, including a simple ceremony, a wooden coffin, the transportation of your loved one and the cremation or burial.

-If you would prefer to have a ceremony or service after receiving your loved one’s ashes, you could instead get a direct cremation from just £980.
-Simply call Farewill today on 0333 259 9213 for a free quote.
+If you would prefer to have a ceremony or service after receiving your loved one’s ashes, you could instead arrange a direct cremation from just £800.

 As well as paying for the burial or cremation, there are also additional fees to consider for things like a memorial, flowers, catering and transportation.
 Together, these costs average around £2,300, but you may be able to create a memorial for less by arranging things yourself.